AntonAzhhirevych/computer-vision/README.md

 **Image Enhancement Techniques for Computer Vision Tasks**

 This branch focuses on improving the quality of digital images to optimize them for computer vision workflows.
 It demonstrates a complete pipeline including color correction (HSV equalization), contrast enhancement (global and local histograms), noise reduction, automatic thresholding, morphological filtering, and contour detection.
 Suitable for preprocessing satellite, aerial, or general-purpose images in segmentation and recognition tasks.

+### `05-image-segmentation-clustering`

+**Segmentation and Clustering Techniques for Object Detection in Imagery**

+This branch explores techniques for segmenting and isolating objects—specifically lakes—from satellite and map imagery.
+It combines K-means clustering with adaptive preprocessing pipelines for both low-resolution (Sentinel) and high-resolution (Google Maps) images.
+The pipeline uses color space transformations, CLAHE, contour filtering, and morphological operations to produce clean segmentation masks and visual overlays.